vladcalin/gemstone/docs/creating_a_service.rst

 Required attributes
 ~~~~~~~~~~~~~~~~~~~

-- :py:data:`pymicroservice.PyMicroService.name` is required and defines the name of the microservice.
+- :py:data:`gemstone.MicroService.name` is required and defines the name of the microservice.
   **MUST** be defined by the concrete implementation, otherwise an error will be thrown at startup

 Specifying different host and port
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- :py:data:`pymicroservice.PyMicroService.host` - specifies the address to bind to (hostname or IP address).
+- :py:data:`gemstone.MicroService.host` - specifies the address to bind to (hostname or IP address).
   Defaults to ``127.0.0.1``.
-- :py:data:`pymicroservice.PyMicroService.port` - an :py:class:`int` that specifies the port to bind to.
+- :py:data:`gemstone.MicroService.port` - an :py:class:`int` that specifies the port to bind to.
   Defaults to ``8000``

 Other options
 ~~~~~~~~~~~~~

-- :py:data:`pymicroservice.PyMicroService.api_token_header` - a :py:class:`str` that specifies the HTTP
+- :py:data:`gemstone.MicroService.api_token_header` - a :py:class:`str` that specifies the HTTP
   header that will be used for API access.
 Defaults to ``X-Api-Token``.

   In order to interact with a service that uses a custom ``api_token_header``, we have to specify it in the
-  :py:class:`pymicroservice.RemoteService` constructor
+  :py:class:`gemstone.RemoteService` constructor

   ::

         client = RemoteService(url, api_token="Custom-Token", api_key="my-api-key")

-- :py:data:`pymicroservice.PyMicroService.max_parallel_blocking_tasks` - the number of threads that
+- :py:data:`gemstone.MicroService.max_parallel_blocking_tasks` - the number of threads that
   will handle blocking actions (function calls).
 Defaults to :py:func:`os.cpu_count`.

-- :py:data:`pymicroservice.PyMicroService.static_dirs` - a list of ``(str, str)`` tuples that represent the
+- :py:data:`gemstone.MicroService.static_dirs` - a list of ``(str, str)`` tuples that represent the
   URL to which the static directory will be mapped, and the path of the directory that contain the static files.
   For example, if the directory ``/home/user/www/static`` contains the file ``index.html``, and we specify the static dir
   attribute with the value ``[("/static", "/home/user/www/static")]``, the service will serve ``index.html`` at the
   URL ``/static/index.html``.

-- :py:data:`pymicroservice.PyMicroService.extra_handlers` - a list of tuples of URLs and Tornado request handlers to
+- :py:data:`gemstone.MicroService.extra_handlers` - a list of tuples of URLs and Tornado request handlers to
   be included in the service.

   .. note::

         The ``/api`` endpoint is reserved for the JSON RPC service.

-- :py:data:`pymicroservice.PyMicroService.template_dir` - a directory where templates will be searched in, when, in a
+- :py:data:`gemstone.MicroService.template_dir` - a directory where templates will be searched in, when, in a
   custom handler we render a template via :py:meth:`tornado.web.RequestHandler.render`.

 Periodic tasks
 ~~~~~~~~~~~~~~

-- :py:data:`pymicroservice.PyMicroService.periodic_tasks` - a list of function - interval (in seconds) mappings that
+- :py:data:`gemstone.MicroService.periodic_tasks` - a list of function - interval (in seconds) mappings that
   schedules the given function to be executed every given seconds

   ::